 We believe we are currently the fifth largest propane retailer in the United States, based on retail propane gallons sold.
 Our retail business includes the retail marketing, sale and distribution of propane, including the sale and lease of propane supplies and equipment, to residential, commercial, industrial and agricultural customers.
-As of November 1, 2005, we served approximately 700,000 retail customers in 29 states from approximately 342 customer service centers which had an aggregate of approximately 29 million gallons of above-ground propane storage capacity.
+We currently serve approximately 700,000 retail customers in 29 states from approximately 343 customer service centers which had an aggregate of approximately 29 million gallons of above-ground propane storage capacity.
 For the fiscal year ended September 30, 2005 we delivered approximately 318.4 million gallons to our retail propane customers.

 We have grown primarily through acquisitions of retail propane operations.
-Since our predecessor's inception in November 1996 and through February 10, 2006, we have completed 53 acquisitions in numerous states, including two midstream businesses, for an aggregate purchase price of approximately \$1.4 billion, including working capital, assumed liabilities and acquisition costs.
+Since our predecessor's inception in November 1996 and through July 21, 2006, we have completed 55 acquisitions in numerous states, including two midstream businesses, for an aggregate purchase price of approximately \$1.4 billion, including working capital, assumed liabilities and acquisition costs.